BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Compatibility:**\
 Compatibility is the main problem that makes the people think twice when talking about C++.
 One of the main reasons for the birth of java is actually to achieve a language running on any machine.
-Use of C++ as the CS language would require too much effort in the development process due to the compatibility issue.
+Use of C++ as the CS language would require too much effort in the development process due to the compatibility.

 **Design:**\
 The software design is an important parameter while making decissions about the architecture of an application.